 Plus, there are always willing blokes around to take control of the BBQ (beer in hand) while us girls sit back sipping wine.
 That’s an arrangement that suits me great! 😉

 There are two main ways to serve Chicken Shawarma.
 As Chicken Shawarma wraps – with tomato, lettuce, and a simple yoghurt sauce on the side.
-Other optional extras include: red onion, cheese (query authenticity?), hummus, hot sauce / chilli sauce.
+Other optional extras include: red onion, cheese (query authenticity?
+But that’s ok!!), hummus, hot sauce / chilli sauce.

 And the other way is with rice and salads on the side.
-Thought I usually do serve pita bread or another type of flatbread as well, just because it’s very on theme. ☺️ Here, the Chicken Shawarma is pictured with Mejadra which is a Middle Eastern lentil rice (seriously so good you can / will want to eat it just by itself!) and a Middle Eastern Chickpea Salad.
-(Note that the chickpea salad has spiced chickpeas but I don’t spice the chickpeas when serving it with Chicken Shawarma because otherwise there’s just too much kapow spices going on.
-It’s a gorgeous Yotam Ottolenghi recipe.)
+Thought I usually do serve pita bread or another type of flatbread as well, just because it’s very on theme. ☺️ Here, the Chicken Shawarma is pictured with Mejadra which is a Middle Eastern lentil rice (seriously so good you can / will want to eat it just by itself!) and a Middle Eastern Chickpea Salad (I skip the spicing of chickpeas otherwise there’s just too much kapow spices going on).

-Oh!
-I almost forgot!
-This recipe was part of a 7 course Arabian Feast menu that I shared 2 years ago!
+This recipe was part of a 7 course Arabian Feast menu that I shared 2 years ago.
 I didn’t get around to redoing all the recipes, but I will one day!
-I love that menu because so much of it can be prepared ahead, and there’s lots of common ingredients (herbs and spices).
+I love that menu because so much of it can be prepared ahead, and there’s lots of common ingredients.
 Get yourself organised, eliminate distractions and commit to your kitchen temporarily being a war zone and you’ll get most the prep done in 1 hour. 🙂

-Be prepared for amazing smells when you’re cooking this Chicken Shawarma! – Nagi xx
+Be prepared for the amazing smells when you’re cooking this Chicken Shawarma! – Nagi xx

 PS Try your hand at making your own flatbreads.
 My recipe is made without yeast so they’re super easy!